caleorourke/orange/pages/teams.md

 Kaizen also involves solid collaboration and a collegial atmosphere where everyone puts the health of the teams and the business above themselves.
 This systems-level thinking enhances their performance more and more over time.

-## Where Improvement is Necessary
+### Where Improvement is Necessary

 Now is a good time to mention that kaizen is much more than a way to improve team collaboration.
 It’s a means of improving where improvement is necessary.
 And this process isn’t clocked or time-boxed---it can occur when a scenario requiring improvement becomes clear.

 For example, reviewing data captured after a project has finished---via bookends like postmortems or retrospectives---is an ideal method of spotting weak points and working with the teams (or managers) to improve them.

-## Get Buy-In
+### Get Buy-In

 Instilling a kaizen culture is not easy, and it certainly will not happen overnight.
 It requires buy-in from not only each individual team but also management.
 Everyone must be willful participants.
 Otherwise, without their willingness, encouragement and support, all efforts will be worthless.

-## Set Expectations
+### Set Expectations

-Now, the bad news.
 Getting buy-in is the easy part.
 Getting it off the ground is the hard part.
 Even with everyone’s blessing, you might find barriers in your way.
 The important thing to understand here is that you’re disturbing their habitat and they do not like it.

 It usually begins with unrest, and moves to chaos before everyone starts to adjust, normalize and ease back into his or her habitat.
 This may sound painful, but it’s no different from what we see in nature.